GluuFederation/docs-ce-prod/docs/source/upgrade/patches.md

     python security_patch_identity-2.py
     ```

 - Open an incognito window in your browser and attempt to access the affected page: https://{hostname}/identity/authentication/finishlogin .
-If it results a blank page, the patch was successful.
+If it returns a blank page, the patch was successful.

 ## OPENDJ-2969
 ### February 15, 2019